Why Network TV Isn’t Worth It for Veterans Like Shonda Rhimes Anymore

 Keep in mind, Rhimes already had about as much creative freedom as any producer currently working in linear TV today enjoys.
 She had basically stopped taking most (if not all) notes from her bosses at the network and studio.
 Even after her drama The Catch had clearly failed to connect with audiences, ABC ordered a second season of the show and gave Rhimes time to overhaul the premise.
 (It still didn’t work.)
 Still, even if her superstar status understandably forced ABC to give Rhimes more room to make shows the way she wanted to, she was still mostly making shows by network TV rules.

 By contrast, streaming networks in general offer producers a completely different creative playground.
 Netflix lets Masters of None’s Aziz Ansari and Alan Yang imagine a comedy in which every episode feels like a new, mini–independent film.
 Amazon gives Jill Soloway the freedom to tell a story like that at the heart of Transparent, an idea that wouldn’t make it past the pitch stage at a broadcaster.
 And the all-episodes-at-once model pioneered by Netflix gives creators the opportunity to engage audiences in immersive viewing experiences designed to be digested over the course of a few days rather than via the relatively glacial pace of a weekly release.
-Linear networks such as HBO and FX obviously offer some of the same freedoms as a Netflix, and even broadcasters have pushed their own boundaries to allow for creative innovation (think ABC’s own American Crime Story).
+Linear networks such as HBO and FX obviously offer some of the same freedoms as a Netflix, and even broadcasters have pushed their own boundaries to allow for creative innovation (think ABC’s own American Crime).
 A streamer like Netflix, however, offers all of these innovations, in addition to a global reach unmatched by linear networks and a deep, deep pocketbook with which to fund creators’ visions.

 For a few years now, the stark differences between the network and Netflix models of television have made it more difficult for broadcasters to attract top names.
 Networks struggle like never before to find interesting and well-known actors in their shows each pilot season because so many stars now want to work on streaming shows.
 As one exec told Vulture last year, “The talent wants to go to the fancy-schmancy new kids on the block.”
 (And if a streaming series isn’t an option, a premium or basic cable show often comes before broadcast these days.)
 The Rhimes deal shows how streaming fever may now be spreading beyond younger, fresher talent to creators who are already successful veterans in the network world.